galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 quickly *inside* Galaxy.

-> ### {% icon tip %} Note on alternatives to the ToolFactory:
+> ### {% icon tip %} Alternative ways to generate tools:
->- Planemo can [generate tool XML](https://planemo.readthedocs.io/en/latest/writing_standalone.html) with an optional test.
+> - Planemo can [generate tool XML](https://planemo.readthedocs.io/en/latest/writing_standalone.html) with an optional test.
->- Planemo is recommended for developers who will focus on Galaxy tools.
+>    - Planemo is recommended for developers who will focus on Galaxy tools.
 Excellent documentation.
->- Widely used by experienced developers.
+>    - Widely used by experienced developers.
 Requires relatively little time to figure out - Galaxy tool syntax takes longer.
->- No GUI.
+>    - No GUI.
 Command line only.
 Can create archives with additional steps.
->- Need to pass all i/o and parameter details at once on the command line.
+>    - Need to pass all i/o and parameter details at once on the command line.
->- Takes longer to learn to use and less accessible to many users than a form driven GUI might be.
+>    - Takes longer to learn to use and less accessible to many users than a form driven GUI might be.
->- Manual XML editing required for selects and collections.
+>    - Manual XML editing required for selects and collections.
->- See the recommended next steps at the end of this tutorial for Planemo related training.
+>    - See the recommended next steps at the end of this tutorial for Planemo related training.
->- The ToolFactory uses planemo to generate test data and to run the test.
+>    - The ToolFactory uses planemo to generate test data and to run the test.
+> - Many Unix utilities (sed, awk...) are already available as IUC tools.
+>    - They are `generic` in the sense that a script must be supplied at **run time** by the end user.
+>    - This can be done using the ToolFactory as the Lisp demonstration shows, but usually a specific script is wrapped as a tool so the user supplies only specific I/O and parameter values for each run
+>    - Use whichever one suits your users and your needs.
 {: .tip }

 ---